goeh/weather-collector/README.md

     datastore.jdbc.driver=com.mysql.cj.jdbc.Driver
     datastore.jdbc.url=jdbc:mysql://localhost:3306/weather?user=weather&password=weather

+Install MySQL/MariaDB on you Raspberry Pi.

+    sudo apt install mariadb-server

+Set root password and secure your MariaDB installation (it's a good idea to answer Y (yes) to all questions).

+    sudo mysql_secure_installation

+Create a `weather` database.

+    sudo bash
+    mysql -u root -p
+    (enter root password you assigned above)

+    (at SQL prompt)
+    MariaDB [(none)]> CREATE USER weather IDENTIFIED BY 'weather';
+    MariaDB [(none)]> CREATE DATABASE weather;
+    MariaDB [(none)]> GRANT ALL ON weather.* TO weather;
+    MariaDB [(none)]> exit

+    exit # to leave 'root' user and go back to 'pi'

+To verify that weather records are stored in the database after you run the download command.

+    mysql -u weather -p weather -e 'SELECT ts, temp_in, hum_in, barometer FROM archive ORDER BY ts'

 #### No storage (for testing)

 The dummy data store does not store anything.
 It just prints weather data to the console / stdout.